 Next up, we need to choose another spell for our Bard Build in Baldur’s Gate 3.
 We recommend choosing Enhance Ability, a very strong support spell that gives Advantage on all checks related to a selected Ability, for the spell’s duration.
 Advantage means that instead of 1 dice, we roll 2 dice and automatically choose the one with the best roll.
 This spell is awesome in combat when cast on a damage-dealer in your party, and can also be very helpful to pass high-DC dialogue checks.
 Once cast, the spell lasts until your Concentration is broken, so try to keep your Bard away from enemy attacks as much as possible.
 Also, casting another Concentration spell, like Cloud of Daggers, will put an end to the spell, so try to plan your character’s moves around only one Concentration Spell.

-Mid-Game Leveling – Bard Build Levels 5-8
+Mid-Game Levelling – Bard Build Levels 5-8

-In this section we’ll cover the mid-game.
+In this section, we’ll cover the mid-game.
 During these levels, your Bard will become much more powerful, accessing a wider array of spells.

 Level 5 – Improved Inspiration and Spell – PS5/PC